-The course import template and step-by-step instructions can be found by logging into the CES Discovery Homepage and selecting the "RESOURCE" tab at the far right.
+The course import template and step-by-step instructions can be found by selecting Continuing Education Provider Resources page linked to "for providers" under the Continuing Education header under the Careers drop down menu of aia.org.

 Please note that this method is only recommended for uploading 20 or more courses.
-A blank copy of the Excel file can be found in the CES Discovery Course Template section.
+A blank copy of the Excel file can be found on the Continuing Education Provider Resources page of aia.org.